TheHive-Project/CortexDocs/installation/analyzers.md

 ```

 ## From repository
-If you want to get up-to-date analyzers, you can clone the GitHub repository:
+If you want to use up-to-date analyzers, you can clone the GitHub repository:

 ```
 git clone https://github.com/CERT-BDF/Cortex-Analyzers